rmorse/babel-plugin-jsx-template-vars/README.md

 # Babel JSX Template Vars
 A Babel transform for rendering a template friendly version of your JSX app.

-Generates a Handlebars based pre-render for achieving SSR in environments which don't support JavaScript rendering (e.g. PHP).
+Generates a pre-render for achieving SSR in environments which don't support JavaScript rendering.

+Currently supports 2 output languages: Handlebars and PHP.

+Custom language definitions are also supported.

 ## What are template variables?

+Template variables are variables in your components which you want to expose so that they can used in another templating langauage.

+They will usually be variables coming from an external data source, such as a database or API.

-The idea is that this transform will replace selected variables (across the components you specify) with Handlebars tags such as `{{name}}`.
+The idea is that this transform will replace selected variables (across the components you specify) with the correct code or tag corresponding to your chosen language.

-Replacing variables with template tags allows you to render your application via the [Handlebars](https://handlebarsjs.com/) templating engine, which is supported in a lot of different languages.
+In Handlebars this might be: ```{{name}}``` and in PHP it might look like this: ```<?php echo $name ?>```.

+Using this transform you will be able to use the same code JSX code you've written, to output a Handlebars or PHP version of the same application.

+Remember, it won't be interactive, this is only for generating an initial pre-render to achieve SSR.

 There are **a fair few limitations** so your mileage may vary.

 ## How it works

-Add this transform plugin to babel in your pre-render build to replace your component variables with template tags such as `{{name}}`- allowing the resulting markup to be processed as a Handlebars compatible template.

 ### Workflow
 1. Assumes you already have a React/Preact app with your development/production builds setup.
 2. Create an additional build, a **pre-render** - which renders your app and extracts the rendered html (markup after running your app) into a file so it can be processed later on your server.
-3. **Add this plugin to the pre-render build** to add the Handlebars tags to the html output.
+3. **Add this plugin to the pre-render build** to add the template vars to the html output.
 4. Configure by adding `.templateVars` to components that have dynamic data.
-5. Via your server side language (eg PHP), process the saved template file and pass in your data to get an SSR compatible pre-render.
+5. Via your server side language, process the saved template file and pass in your data to get an SSR compatible pre-render.

-### An example
+### An example using Handlebars

 Lets take a component: